darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/AutoGrouper.md

 ## Name

-AutoGrouper.lua - add the module "Auto Group" to darktable's lighttable view
+AutoGrouper.lua - automatically group images based on time

 ## Description

-This plugin adds the module "Auto Group" to darktable's lighttable view
+This plugin groups images based on the time they were shot.
+Images shot close together in time are grouped together.
+The interval of time to separate groups is configurable.

 ## Usage

-Install: (see here for more detail: https://github.com/darktable-org/lua-scripts )
- 1) Copy this file in to your "lua/contrib" folder where all other scripts reside.
- 2) Require this file in your luarc file, as with any other dt plug-in
+Start the module using script manager.

-Set a gap amount in second which will be used to determine when images should no longer be added to a group.
+Set a gap amount, in seconds, which will be used to determine when images should no longer be added to a group.
 If an image is more then the specified amount of time from the last image in the group it will not be added.
 Images without timestamps in exif data will be ignored.